Sergey89-bm/Portfolio/README.md

 5. ML_projects

-   The predictions of Moscow taxi are made.
+   1) The predictions of Moscow taxi are made.
+   2) Drops_invest.ipynb - recognition of suspended droplets in a liquid.

 Competitions on Kaggle: https://www.kaggle.com/sergeymbakharev/competitions